pytest-dev/pytest-iam/doc/client-applications.rst

 Users & groups
 ~~~~~~~~~~~~~~

-You can use the available :class:`~canaille.core.models.User` and :class:`~canaille.core.models.Group` models to set up their
+You can use the available :class:`~canaille.core.models.User` and :class:`~canaille.core.models.Group` models to set up the
 IAM server for your tests.
 Optionally you can put them in pytest fixtures so they are reusable: